A Systematic Literature Review on Detecting Software Vulnerabilities with Large Language Models: Current Limitations and the Road Ahead

-To further improve generalization to practical vulnerability remediation workflows, approaches should move towards CWE-type classification.
+To further improve generalization to practical vulnerability remediation workflows, LLM-based approaches should move towards CWE-type classification and report generation.
 Promising directions include the development of type-specific classifiers that align with the CWE hierarchy and research views, cf.~\cite{atiiqGeneralistSpecialistExploring2024,caoRealVulCanWe2024,dengImprovingLongTailVulnerability2024}, enabling more actionable insights and effective prioritization.